College Fees and Funding

 Further Education tuition fees for UK students

-You will not have to pay tuition fees if you fall into one of the categories below at the time you enrol on your course; you must also meet the necessary residency criteria, and your course must be eligible for Government funding (PLEASE NOTE that if your course is not eligible for Government funding, you will have to pay the full cost of the course)
+You will not have to pay tuition fees if you fall into one of the categories below at the time you enrol on your course; you must also meet the necessary residency criteria, and your course must be eligible for Government funding.

-(NB: Guidance generated using ESFA Funded Adult Education Budget Funding Rules Version 1 – 06/07/2022 and the West Midlands Combined Authority Adult Education Budget Funding Rules 2021/22 – Version 1 July 2022.
+(NB: Guidance generated using ESFA-funded adult skills fund: funding rates and formula 2024 to 2025 – 03/04/2024 and the West Midlands Combined Authority Adult Education Budget Funding Rules 2024/25 – Version 18 July 2024.
 Please be aware that the information below can change as the ESFA or WMCA issue new guidance.)

 Have more questions?